 If you’re having trouble coming up with interesting copy, run some searches using keywords from the pages you’re working on and look to the first few results for inspiration.
 You don’t want to steal or duplicate any descriptions that you see, but they should give you some ideas for different words or phrases you can use.
 Trying to see from someone else’s perspective is a great way to remove writer’s block.

-Overall, writing good meta descriptions is not difficult.
+Overall, writing impactful meta descriptions for law firm websites is not difficult.
 If you keep these five tips in mind as you move forward, you really can’t go wrong.
 Above all, honesty and accuracy are the key ingredients.
-If your descriptions are accurate and you tell users right away why your page is valuable, you shouldn’t have any problem pulling in plenty of new leads from the search engines.
+If your descriptions are accurate and you tell users right away why your page is valuable, you shouldn’t have any problems pulling in plenty of new leads from the search engines.
+Contact us today if you need assistance developing a comprehensive SEO strategy that will improve your search visibility and increase the number of visitors to your firm’s website.